One year ago, in a hospital room where I wish none of you and for any reason never be there, Modern Yogi was born.

-I couldn’t deny, maybe because of the narcosis but I couldn’t resist to her excitement too, as i can’t resist to yoga the last eight years.
+I couldn’t deny, maybe because of the narcosis but I couldn’t resist her excitement too, as I can’t resist yoga the last eight years.
 This is the best about having younger friends: they fill you with their energy and their passion to dream!

 Hard weeks followed at home.
 I tried to see them as a training period: how to find joy in the simple daily life waiting for the results of the medical tests and recovering from a difficult surgery.
 Not easy at all!
-Nevertheless my family, my very close friends, my prayers, a few good books, nice music playing all day from my favourite radio station, colourful flower bouquets, and Modern Yogi planning were all the sweet memories during this tough, in all the other ways, period.
+Nevertheless, my family, my very close friends, my prayers, a few good books, nice music playing all day from my favorite radio station, colorful flower bouquets, and Modern Yogi planning were all the sweet memories during this tough, in all the other ways, period.

-The results of the medical tests were, thanks God, the ones we all prayed for and i feel very blessed and lucky for this.
-One year later, only one big surgery mark has been left to remind me this adventure, which i have learnt to love it as a part of myself, even though i couldn’t look at it during the first days.
+The results of the medical tests were, thank God, the ones we all prayed for and I feel very blessed and lucky for this.
+One year later, only one big surgery mark has been left to remind me of this adventure, which I have learned to love it as a part of myself, even though I couldn’t look at it during the first days.

-I have started my journey into the healthy nutrition since almost thirty years, however my turn into the vegetarian, dairy free and unprocessed (as less as possible) food world happend the last three years.
-I did it as an action of affection towards myself, because the way we eat is the way we love ourselves.
-Now i have trained myself to make my meals and my family’s too more nutritious with a few tips that i will share with you in one of my future articles.
+I have started my journey into healthy nutrition for almost thirty years, however, my turn into the vegetarian, dairy-free, and unprocessed (as less as possible) food world happen the last three years.
+I did it as an act of affection towards myself because the way we eat is the way we love ourselves.
+Now I have trained myself to make my meals and my family’s too more nutritious with a few tips that I will share with you in one of my future articles.

 Modern Yogi for me is a submission of love and truth, my own truth and I thank you all from my heart for your bear hug!